bufbuild/protobuf-es/docs/src/content/docs/reflection.md

 title: Reflection
 ---

-Reflection is one of Protobuf-ES's most powerful features.
-It gives you typed access to descriptors, registries, custom options, and dynamic message manipulation.
+Reflection is one of the places where Protobuf-ES really pulls away from minimal runtimes.
+It gives you typed access to descriptors, registries, custom options, and dynamic message manipulation without dropping you into an untyped escape hatch.

 ## Descriptors